 In April 2008, the US Navy issued a request for proposals to the two companies for three LCS ships.
 It had previously been planned that orders would be placed for nine flight 1 (second-generation) LCS ships during 2008 and 2009, for ship commissioning during the period 2010 to 2012.

 The contract for the Coronado, LCS-4, was awarded to General Dynamics in April 2009.
 The keel was laid in December 2009.
-It was christened in January 2012 and is expected to be commissioned in 2013.
+It was christened in January 2012 and commissioned in April 2014.
 The keel for USS Jackson was laid in October 2012 and the ship was launched in December 2014.